Journalist's killing fuels ire of Haiti protesters

 Violent crime is rife in Haiti, and the circumstances behind Joseph’s killing were not immediately known.

-He had complained publicly last month of threats from politicians close to the government over his work, but Haiti’s police and government had no immediate comment on the killing.
+He had complained publicly last month of threats from politicians close to the government over his work, but Haiti’s police had no immediate comment on the killing.
+A government spokesman lamented the death on Twitter but offered no further comment.

 The country’s online media association said Joseph was the third journalist to have been killed or “disappeared” since Moise became president 2-1/2 years ago.

+“The surge in attacks on the media is very worrying,” said international rights group Reporters Without Borders, calling on authorities to step up protection for journalists.

-Protests over fuel shortages, galloping inflation and allegations of corruption by public officials have rocked Haiti for the past four weeks.
+Opposition-led protests over fuel shortages, galloping inflation and allegations of corruption by public officials have rocked Haiti for the past four weeks.

 At least 17 people have been killed and 189 injured during the anti-government demonstrations, according to Haiti’s National Network for the Defense of Human Rights, and schools and businesses have had to close.
 [L5N26V5CF]

-Local media and the opposition reported the death on Friday of a 16-year-old in a protest in the town of Saint-Marc, just north of Port-au-Prince.
+The toll appeared to have risen on Friday as local media and the opposition reported the death of a 16-year-old in clashes with police in the town of Saint-Marc, just north of Port-au-Prince.
+Details were not immediately available.

+In the capital, police firing teargas, rubber bullets and live shots in the air dispersed thousands of protesters who had gathered in one of Port-au-Prince’s main squares.
+Some protesters fought back by throwing bottles and debris.

-Protesters in the capital, meanwhile, were marching toward the wealthy Petionville district.
-Their aim was to reach the home of Moise, who has been implicated in allegations of corruption and embezzlement of public funds.
+The protesters had unsuccessfully attempted to march on the home of President Jovenel Moise, who has been implicated in allegations of corruption and embezzlement of public funds.

-The embattled president has denied any wrongdoing.
+The embattled leader has denied any wrongdoing.

 Some of the protesters burned tires in the streets while others chanted “Out with Jovenel” in creole.
 Sound trucks blasted music with anti-government lyrics.